In this space, one post from now, you’ll see this quote from Paul McCartney as he describes a new idea for the January 1969 live show:

 Jack Good, already a pioneering producer of fast-paced rock & roll variety shows with Six-Five Special and Oh Boy! and who would develop Shindig! in the U.S. just a few months after the staging of “Around The Beatles,” was at the helm for this program.
 The set was a small theater in the round — this is “Around The Beatles” after all — a spartan take at the Globe Theater, with fans encircling the performers on three sides on ground level, and around the stage on elevated catwalks.
 Non-performing acts, including the Beatles, watched from these standing-room sections.

-Play along here, and watch the entire show.
+Play along here, and watch the entire show (in somewhat dubious quality online).
 It runs a little under an hour.

 Something the show did not feature at its outset was music.
 In a sequence as campy as anything the band would partake — and trust me, I’ve seen Magical Mystery Tour several times — the Beatles took part in a nationwide tribute honoring the 400th anniversary of William Shakespeare’s birth (which fell April 23, just before the show was filmed and aired).